J0ET0M/qubic-doc/QubicCoreTechnologyDraft.md

 - stay neutral
 - open source and open mind
 - active support for different initatives from the community
-- form the first independent workgroup of many that will follow
+- form the first independent workgroup of many that can follow

 ### Financed via CCF requests
 I estimate the need of **~100'000$/month**: